abdulhannanali/babel-configuration-tutorial/tutorial.md

 These are some of the resources that can even up your game further in the babel world
 - [Learn ES6 and Babel using this detailed tutorial](http://ccoenraets.github.io/es6-tutorial/index.html)
 - [Read the BabelJS docs on setting up Babel (They're helpful)](https://babeljs.io/docs/setup/)

+##### Source code and Contributions
+Source code for this tutorial is available in this [repo](https://github.com/abdulhannanali/babel-configuration-tutorial).
+If you find some typo or would like to make some update.
+Please do so using the power of issues and PR in our [Github Repo](https://github.com/abdulhannanali/babel-configuration-tutorial).